MR-Addict/Pi-Pico-ST7735-Library/README.md

 |   CS   | Any Pin is fine |
 |   DC   | Any pin is fine |

-Due to we use 4-line serial interface, and actually we actually use two pins(SCL, SDA) of Pi Pico SPI and you can use any pin for the other two pin(CS, DC).
+Due to we're using 4-line serial interface, we actually use for pins.
+Two Pi Pico SPI port(SCK, TX) for ST7735 SCL and SDA and you can use any other pins for CS and DC.

 ![Pi Pico Pinout](images/pinout.jpeg)

 ### 3.2 Draw Some Shapes With Color